 At this point, what became a glaringly obvious question, as I'm sure it did for you, was why had Knox not become a manager on his own?

-He credits his hubris and also was honest enough to admit that the sense of fear that came from being in the top job drove him back to a reunion with Sir Alex.
+He credits his hubris and was also honest enough to admit that the sense of fear that came from being in the top job drove him back to a reunion with Sir Alex.

 "Dundee was fine, but they were always a selling club," Knox said.
 "So immediately you drop down from where you've taken them up too, then somewhere along the line somebody's going to say, 'well they're not as good as last season so we need to try and get another manager'.